taskflow/taskflow/doc/cookbook/task.md

 4: std::cout << FuA.get() << std::endl;   // 1
 ```

 You should be aware that every time you add a task or a dependency,
-one node or one edge will be created and included to the present task dependency graph.
+it creates only a node or an edge to the present graph.
 The execution does not start until you dispatch the graph.
 For example, the following code will block and never finish: